kevqyzhu/TMscoreAlign/README.md

 for TM-score (Template Modeling score) before being returned to the user.

-`optimize`: This function performs optimization to improve the alignment of two protein structures based on their atomic coordinates.
+`optimize_alignment`: This function performs optimization to improve the alignment of two protein structures based on their atomic coordinates.
 This function takes in translation and rotation values and aims to find the best parameters that minimize the objective function (TM-score).
-The optimization can be restarted with default values or continue from a given set of values.
+Note that this process can be initialized with default values or continue from a given set of values.
+Optimization is performed via the limited-memory Broyden–Fletcher–Goldfarb–Shanno algorithm.

 `get_tmscore`: This function calculates the TM-score from the alignment parameters and coordinates obtained in a structural alignment between